 - A) FSBFL is required to disclose information on their LCR every quarter.
-Further, in company's annual financial statements under Notes to Accounts, starting with the financial year ending March 31, 2021, shall disclose information on LCR for all the four quarters of the relevant financial year. - B) Data must be presented as simple averages of monthly observations over the previous quarter (i.e., the average is calculated over a period of 90 days).
-However, with effect from the financial year ending March 31, 2022, the simple average shall be calculated on daily observations. - C) In addition to the disclosures required by the format given in Appendix I, FSBFL shall provide sufficient qualitative discussion (in their annual financial statements under Notes to Accounts) around the LCR to facilitate understanding of the results and data provided.
+Further, in company's annual financial statements under Notes to Accounts FSBFL shall disclose information on LCR for all the four quarters of the relevant financial year. - B) Data must be presented as simple averages calculated on daily observations. - C) In addition to the disclosures required by the format given in Appendix I, FSBFL shall provide sufficient qualitative discussion (in their annual financial statements under Notes to Accounts) around the LCR to facilitate understanding of the results and data provided.
 For example, where significant to the LCR, FSBFL could discuss: (a) the main drivers of its LCR results and the evolution of the contribution of inputs to the LCR's calculation over time. (b) intra-period changes as well as changes over time; (c) the composition of HQLAs (d) concentration of funding sources; (e) derivative exposures and potential collateral calls; (f) currency mismatch in the LCR; (g) other inflows and outflows in the LCR calculation that are not captured in the LCR common template but which the institution considers to be relevant for its liquidity profile.

-A man din T

 Appendix I

 LCR Disclosure Template

-(Rs.in Crore) Total Unweighted Value (average) Total Weighted Value (average)
+(Rs.in Total Unweighted Value (average) Total Weighted Value (average)

+Crore)

 High Quality Liquid Assets

 1 Total High-Quality Liquid Assets (HQLA)

 Cash Outflows

 2 Deposits (for deposit taking companies)

 3 Unsecured wholesale funding

 4 Secured wholesale funding

 5 Additional requirements, of which

 (i) Outflows related to derivative exposures and other collateral requirements

 (ii) Outflows related to loss of funding on debt products

 (iii) Credit and liquidity facilities

 6 Other contractual funding obligations

 7 Other contingent funding obligations

 8 TOTAL CASH OUTFLOWS

 Cash Inflows

 9 Secured lending

 10 Inflows from fully performing exposures

 11 Other cash inflows

 12 TOTAL CASH INFLOWS